Queen Camilla

-Camilla (born Camilla Rosemary Shand, later Parker Bowles, 17 July 1947) is Queen Consort of the United Kingdom and the 14 other Commonwealth realms as the wife of King Charles III.
-She became queen consort on 8 September 2022 when her husband became king upon the death of his mother, Elizabeth II.
+Camilla (born Camilla Rosemary Shand, later Parker Bowles, 17 July 1947) is Queen of the United Kingdom and 14 other Commonwealth realms as the wife of King Charles III.

-Camilla was raised in East Sussex and South Kensington in England and educated in England, Switzerland, and France.
+Camilla was raised in East Sussex and South Kensington in England and educated in England, Switzerland and France.
 In 1973, she married British Army officer Andrew Parker Bowles; they divorced in 1995.
-Camilla and Charles were romantically involved periodically both before and during each of their first marriages.
+Camilla and Charles were romantically involved periodically, both before and during each of their first marriages.
 Their relationship was highly publicised in the media and attracted worldwide scrutiny.
 In 2005, Camilla married Charles in the Windsor Guildhall, which was followed by a televised Anglican blessing at St George's Chapel in Windsor Castle.
-From the marriage until her husband's accession in 2022, she was known as the Duchess of Cornwall.
+From their marriage until Charles's accession, she was known as the Duchess of Cornwall.
+On 8 September 2022, Charles became king upon the death of his mother, Queen Elizabeth II, with Camilla as queen consort.
+Charles and Camilla's coronation took place at Westminster Abbey on 6 May 2023.

-Camilla carries out public engagements representing the monarchy, often alongside her husband.
-She is also the patron, the president, or a member of numerous charities and organisations.
-Since 1994, Camilla has campaigned to raise awareness of osteoporosis, which has earned her several honours and awards.
-She has also campaigned to raise awareness of issues such as rape, sexual abuse, literacy, animal welfare, and poverty.
+Camilla carries out public engagements representing the monarch and is the patron of numerous charities and organisations.
+Since 1994, she has campaigned to raise awareness of osteoporosis, which has earned her several honours and awards.
+She has also campaigned to raise awareness of issues such as rape, sexual abuse, illiteracy, animal welfare and poverty.

 Early life and education

-Camilla Rosemary Shand was born at King's College Hospital, London, on 17 July 1947.
-She grew up in The Laines—an 18th-century country house in Plumpton, East Sussex—and a three-storey house in South Kensington, her family's second home.
-Her parents were British Army officer-turned-businessman Major Bruce Shand and his wife The Hon.
-Rosalind Cubitt, daughter of Roland Cubitt, 3rd Baron Ashcombe.
-She has a younger sister, Annabel Elliot, and had a younger brother, Mark Shand.
-One of her maternal great-grandmothers, Alice Keppel, was a mistress of King Edward VII from 1898 to 1910.
+Camilla Rosemary Shand was born on 17 July 1947 at King's College Hospital, London.
+Her family split their time between their 18th-century country house—The Laines in Plumpton, East Sussex—and their London house in South Kensington.
+Her parents were British Army officer-turned-businessman Major Bruce Shand and his wife, Rosalind, daughter of Roland Cubitt, 3rd Baron Ashcombe.
+Camilla has a younger sister, Annabel Elliot, and had a younger brother, Mark Shand.
+One of her maternal great-grandmothers, Alice Keppel, was a mistress of King Edward VII.

+Rosalind was a charity worker who during the 1960s and 1970s volunteered at the Chailey Heritage Foundation (which helps young children with disabilities) near their Sussex home.
+Bruce had various business interests after retiring from the army.
+He was most notably a partner in Block, Grey and Block, a firm of wine merchants in South Audley Street, Mayfair, later joining Ellis, Son and Vidler of Hastings and London.

 On 1 November 1947, Shand was baptised at St. Peter's Church, Firle, East Sussex.
-Her mother Rosalind was a charity worker who volunteered at the Chailey Heritage Foundation (which helps young children with disabilities) in the 1960s and 1970s located at North Chailey, East Sussex, while her father had various business interests after retiring from the army.
-He was most notably a partner in Block, Grey and Block, a firm of wine merchants in South Audley Street, Mayfair, later joining Ellis, Son and Vidler of Hastings and London.

 During her childhood, Shand became an avid reader through the influence of her father, who read to her frequently.
-She grew up with dogs and cats, and, at a young age, learnt how to ride a pony by joining Pony Club camps, going on to win rosettes at community gymkhanas.
+She grew up with dogs and cats, and, at a young age, learnt how to ride by joining Pony Club camps, going on to win rosettes at community gymkhanas.
 According to her, childhood "was perfect in every way".
 Biographer Gyles Brandreth describes her background and childhood: